Today’s Stock Market Update

 Inflation Easing Steadily?

-Truflation’s Inflation index shows a progressive downward trend which should excite most investors, that it’s under control and the Fed should pivot on rates perhaps even by September.
-That’s not far for stock market investors.
+Truflation’s Inflation index shows a progressive upward inflationary trend but far from the levels of the pandemic.
 That will buoy the 5 year and long term forecasts.
-See more on the weekly, 3 month and 6 months projections.
+See more on the weekly, three month and six months projections.
 If it’s all about inflation, then investors should be moving their money out of money markets and bank accounts now to get in on what could be a once in a lifetime burst in value.

 Best Performing Sectors Today